Goals & Objectives

 Our Goals

-Why Kelp Needs Our Help
+Why Kelp Needs Help

 Project Objectives